kommermail/pokedex/README.md

 # pokedex
 This is a portfolio.
 This is a Foo.
-This is a silly guy.
+This is a silly pasta.
 This is a fusilli.